-- Expenses incurred by co-venture are debited in joint venture account (TRUE) - 2.
+- 1. Expenses incurred by co-venture are debited in joint venture account (TRUE) - 2.
 The profit to be shared between the venture in agreed ratio (TRUE) - 3.
-In joint venture, provisions of partnership act applies (FALSE)
+In joint venture, provisions of partnership act applies (FALSE) - 4.
+The transactions regarding transfer of goods from one venturer to another venturer will affect book-keeping entries (FALSE)